antoniaand/BugSquash/docs/ProjectPlan.md

 ## 1. General Objective

-[cite_start]To develop a **full-stack application** (SPA + RESTful Backend) for bug management, meeting all technological constraints and minimum functionality requirements.
+To develop a **full-stack application** (SPA + RESTful Backend) for bug management, meeting all technological constraints and minimum functionality requirements.

 ---

 ## 2. Technology Stack (Constraints and Choices)

-[cite_start]Acest tabel detaliază alegerea tehnologiilor pentru fiecare componentă a aplicației.
+This table details the technology choices for each component of the application.

 | Component | Required Technology | Chosen Technology |
 | :---: | :---: | :---: |